DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 #### hermes-server.datamodel.data-type-name.integrity_constraints {#hermes-server.datamodel.data-type-name.integrity_constraints}

-- *Description* : Integrity constraints between datamodel's type, in Jinja.
+- *Description* : Integrity constraints between datamodel type, in Jinja.
   WARNING : could be very slow, so you should keep it as simple as possible, and focused upon primary keys.

   Jinja vars available are :